Jamie Waller (entrepreneur): Career

-Waller started working as a debt collector, but quit at the age of 21, planning to travel the world for a year.
-In Australia he started a business building and selling camper vans for other tourists.
+Waller started working as a debt collector but quit at the age of 21, planning to travel the world for a year.
+In Australia, he started a business building and selling camper vans for other tourists.

-He founded the debt collection company, JBW Group, in 2004.
-In 2014 the firm attempted unsuccessfully to obtain a legal injunction preventing the BBC from airing a Panorama episode critical of the company's practices.
-In 2015 the Crown Prosecution Service dropped charges against a man arrested for allegedly assaulting a JBW bailiff, concluding that the bailiff was trespassing and that the man was within his rights to use reasonable force to eject him.
+He founded the debt collection company JBW Group in 2004.
+In 2014, the firm attempted unsuccessfully to obtain a legal injunction preventing the BBC from airing a Panorama episode critical of the company's practices.
+In 2015, the Crown Prosecution Service dropped charges against a man arrested for allegedly assaulting a JBW bailiff, concluding that the bailiff was trespassing and that the man was within his rights to use reasonable force to eject him.
 In 2017, he sold the business to a Japanese company, Outsourcing Inc. Waller founded the financial services technology company, Hito, six days after selling JBW Group.
-In 2017 the company was also sold to Outsourcing Inc.
+In 2017, the company was also sold to Outsourcing Inc.

+During his career, he was stabbed and held hostage at gunpoint.

-In 2009, the UK Ministry of Justice (MoJ) issued a series of contracts for bailiff services to be provides for magistrates courts in England and Wales.
+In 2009, the UK Ministry of Justice (MoJ) issued a series of contracts for bailiff services to be provided for magistrates courts in England and Wales.
 JBW Group's tender was unsuccessful and the Group challenged the MoJ, alleging that there had been a breach of the Public Contracts Regulations 2006 in the way the tender exercise had been undertaken.
 Their claim was dismissed on the basis that the contracts concerned were service concessions and not public services contracts, and the dismissal was upheld by the Court of Appeal in 2012.

-Waller founded the private equity business, Firestarters, in 2017.
+Waller founded the private equity business Firestarters in 2017.
+In 2017, he acquired the international consulting firm Arum and in 2019 founded the FinTech firm Just.

+In 2021, in response to the international pandemic, Waller introduced a technology solution to the industry to protect vulnerable people from being visited by Government collection companies, which the Government and industry tried to stop.
+His business, Just, was successful in taking the matter to the High Court which ruled that a person in debt can request that a visit was undertaken virtually and not in person, which would save costs from those in debt, and prevent the spread of Covid.

+Waller is also the Founder and immediate past Chair of the Prince's Trust Enterprise Network which he formed in 2020.
+In 2023, he accepted the Lifetime Achievement Award on behalf of His Majesty King Charles III and The Prince’s Trust at the Business Champion Awards.

 Media

 Waller featured in the BBC's Bailiffs TV show for two years beginning in 2000 along with other members of WiseHill and JBW staff.
-He was also featured in the follow-up show The Enforcers and in the debt advice show Beat the Bailiff.
+He was also featured in the follow-up show The Enforcers, and in the debt advice show Beat the Bailiff.

-Waller's first book was published in 2018.
-He also launched the Unsexy Business podcast to support the book in 2019.